Snow Plowing For Newbies

 Snow Blowers On Tractors

 The most common (and probably cheapest) configuration is a simple snow blower that mounts on the back of a tractor (using the 3-point hitch).
 With this setup, the snow blower is powered by the tractor’s engine, using a shaft that hooks into a PTO (power takeoff) on the back side of the tractor’s engine or drivetrain.
 If you already own a tractor of sufficient size (20-40 HP is sufficient for some common 6’ blowers), this could be a great route to go.
-The main disadvantage is that it’s slow and you have to blow your snow while moving backwards, so steering isn’t as easy and you end up with a crook in your neck :-).
+The main disadvantage is that it’s slow and you have to blow your snow while moving backward, so steering isn’t as easy and you end up with a crook in your neck :-).
 But a rear mounted PTO blower is one of the least expensive solid options for snow removal if you already own a 4x4 tractor.
 I’d recommend putting chains on at least the back wheels, if not all 4 of them.

 If you would rather blow your snow while going forward (rather than backward), it may be more expensive and there will likely be more to go wrong.
 On a tractor, if you are blessed with a forward facing PTO, then it may be relatively easy.
 I’ve also seen a setup that included a heavy high-flow hydraulic pump assembly that mounts on the rear 3-point hitch of a tractor and powers a hydraulically-driven snow blower on the front (unlike a drive shaft from the PTO, hydraulic lines are flexible and can make the journey from the pump on the back to the blower on the front.
-But I’d hate to see the price tag for that articular setup.
+But I’d hate to see the price tag for that particular setup.

 Snow Blowers on Skid Steers